NREL/OpenStudio-user-documentation/docs/getting_started/features.md

 ### Building Loads

 - Specify people, lights, plug loads, gas loads (cooking, etc.), steam loads, internal mass, water using equipment, ventilation requirements, and infiltration
-- Can input loads per-area or add actual quantities to accommodate schematic and detailed design
+- Can input loads per area or add actual quantities to accommodate schematic and detailed design
 - Built in library of space types (loads and associated schedules) for DOE reference buildings for all vintages (pre-1980, 1980-2004), ASHRAE standard prototype buildings (189.1-2009, 90.1-2004, 90.1-2007, 90.1-2010, 90.1-2013), and DEER building types (pre-1975, 1985, 1996, 2003, 2007, 2011, 2014, 2015, 2017)
 - Can apply loads in one place (space type) and apply throughout the building

 ### Grid View for Thermal Zones, Space Types, Spaces, Design Days, and Refrigeration Cases

-- Viewing and editing your model in a grid view allows to see many objects at once and compare settings.
+- Viewing and editing your model in a grid view allows you to see many objects at once and compare settings.

 ![Grid view example](img/features/grid_thumb.png)